 Take care when inflating a Presta valve not to bend the pin or break it off.
 If you bend it, you may not be able to tighten the nut.
 If you break off the pin, part of the valve mechanism will fall down inside the inner tube.
 You could then replace the tube or replace the valve with one held on by a nut, as described by Jobst Brandt.

 Woods (also called Dunlop) valves have a bottom similar to a Schrader, neck down to about the size of a Presta and are popular in the Netherlands and Asia.
 Woods valves can be pumped with a Presta pump.
 Unlike Schrader or Presta valves, most Woods valves are not rated for high-pressure use.
 A pressure reading is possible with many Woods valves only while pumping.
 To let air out or to remove the valve core, unscrew the flanged knurled nut (two of these nuts are at the top in the photo below).
 Unscrewing the nut partway lets you reduce pressure without letting all the air out or risking losing parts.

 Woods valves may have an internal seal or use a tiny latex-rubber tube, as shown in the photo.
 The latex-tube type is slow to pump, because the pump must expand the latex tube to let air into the tire.
 Most patch kits sourced from Asia come with replacement latex tubes, and the internal-seal type can usually be repaired with a latex tube.
-Most Woods valve cores are interchangeable, but obviously not the second one from the right in the photo, with anti-rotation splines.
+Most Woods valve cores are interchangeable, but probably not the second one from the right in the photo, with anti-rotation splines and no flange near the top..

 Woods valve cores and flanged nuts